MicrosoftDocs/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 - Convert any attached MBR-formatted system disk to the GPT partition format.
 You can't use the tool to convert non-system disks from MBR to GPT.
 - Convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
 To resume BitLocker after conversion, you'll need to delete the existing protectors and recreate them.
-- Convert operating system disks that have earlier versions of Windows 10 installed, such as versions 1507, 1511, and 1607.
-However, you must run the tool while booted into Windows 10 version 1703 or later, and perform an offline conversion.
-- Convert an operating system disk from MBR to GPT using Configuration Manager or MDT if your task sequence uses Windows PE version 1703 or later.
+- Convert an operating system disk from MBR to GPT using Microsoft Configuration Manager or Microsoft Deployment Toolkit (MDT).

 Offline conversion of system disks with earlier versions of Windows installed, such as Windows 7, 8, or 8.1 aren't officially supported.
-The recommended method to convert these disks is to upgrade the operating system to Windows 10 first, then perform the MBR to GPT conversion.
+The recommended method to convert these disks is to upgrade the operating system to a currently supported version of Windows, then perform the MBR to GPT conversion.

 > [!IMPORTANT]
+>
 > After the disk has been converted to GPT partition style, the firmware must be reconfigured to boot in UEFI mode.
 >
 > Make sure that your device supports UEFI before attempting to convert the disk.